Magistrates' Court Defence Solicitors

 The legal team at Draycott Browne has a formidable reputation across the industry and will do everything possible to help you, whatever your situation.
 We will provide you with a clear understanding of your situation and its implications and take pride in our supportive approach.
 We realise that this can be a stressful and distressing time for many of our clients and you will be treated with understanding, empathy and respect throughout.

-By entrusting your case to Draycott Brown you can be assured that you will be working with a team of skilled legal experts who have a thorough and comprehensive knowledge of all aspects of criminal law.
+By entrusting your case to Draycott Brown, one of the UK's leading criminal defence law firms, you can be assured that you will be working with a team of skilled legal experts who have a thorough and comprehensive knowledge of all aspects of criminal law.